A Promised Land

 Khadija Mastur (Author)

 Khadija Mastur (1927-82) was a renowned and award-winning Urdu writer from Pakistan, famous for her novels and short stories.
-She is best remembered for novel Aangan, published in Penguin Classics as The Women's Courtyard.
+She is best remembered for her novel Aangan, published in Penguin Classics as The Women's Courtyard.

 Daisy Rockwell (Translator)